 Of course, our society is much more diverse than that.
 America is sometimes described as a kaleidoscope made up of a tremendous variety of people from all backgrounds.
 Diversity in race, religion, education, and so on can certainly be a good thing.
 However, it can also lead to differences in the way people are treated and the opportunities available to them.

 For example, although we like to think that anyone can live the 'American dream' and accomplish anything, that's not really the way it works in the real world.
-Those born to privilege have more opportunities to succeed and continue being privileged, while those who come from disadvantaged backgrounds don't typically have access to the education and types of jobs that would help to drastically improve their situation.
+Those born to privilege have more opportunities to succeed and continue being privileged, while those who come from disadvantaged backgrounds don't typically have access to the education and types of jobs that would help to improve their situation drastically.

 Again, though, social stratification involves more than just the amount of money someone has today.
 Sociologists have identified four basic principles of social stratification.
 First, it is a trait of society, not simply a reflection of individual differences.
 Social stratification exists throughout the world - all societies have had it since before the Dark Ages.
 Second, it carries over from generation to generation.
 Status is long-term, and children are born with the same status as their parents.
 Third, it is universal but variable.
 Although it exists in all societies, its structure is different based on culture and history.
 Fourth, it involves not just inequality but beliefs as well.
-The difference between the strata layers are often based not just on individual differences but also on the attitudes that members of each layer have.
+The differences between the strata layers are often based not just on individual differences but also on the attitudes that members of each layer have.

 To illustrate these principles, imagine a town where every resident was identical in every way - they looked the same, they had the same job, the same amount of money, and so on.
 The only difference was that some residents had blue eyes instead of brown eyes (like everyone else).
 The blue-eyed residents considered themselves better than the brown-eyed residents and were also treated as such.
 For decades, the blue-eyed residents befriended and married only those who also had blue eyes.
 One day, the brown-eyed residents purchased colored contacts so they could have blue eyes too.
 Horrified that they were no longer unique, the original blue-eyed residents purchased brown contacts so they would still be different and special.